Puzzlepart/prosjektportalen365/Dev/Home.md

 | ---------- | ------------------------------------------------------------ |
 | TermSetIds | An map of term set fields and term set id.
 Used to override the default term set ids. |

 Say you'd like to use the term set with ID **54da9f47-c64e-4a26-80f3-4d3c3fa1b7b2** for project phase.
 The internal field name for project phase is **GtProjectPhase**.
-If you build on [Standardmal.txt](../Templates/Portfolio/Prosjektmaler/Standardmal.txt), the **Parameters** object would look like this:
+With the default template, the **Parameters** object would look like this:

 ```json